SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain.md

 Here is the optimized shape.
 ![Ellipsoid Joint Shape Model](https://sci.utah.edu/~shapeworks/doc-resources/gifs/multiple_domain_segs_model.gif)

-Below are the particles for each sample, we can see they are uniformly distributed.
+Below are the particles for each sample; we can see they are uniformly distributed.
 ![Ellipsoid Joint Samples](https://sci.utah.edu/~shapeworks/doc-resources/gifs/multi_domain_samples.png)